 So where is the displaced Youngblood Lumber customer supposed to go for materials if it sounds like we wouldn’t be a good fit?
 Here are a few suggestions:

-- Looking to sort through some dimensional lumber or veneers?
+- Looking to sort through some dimensional lumber?

 - Looking to sort through exotic and domestic hardwoods or maybe some shorts or cut-offs for your specialty woodworking project?